Cray-HPE/docs-csm/upgrade/1.2/scripts/sls/README.SLS_Upgrade.md

 ## Migrate (existing) CAN to (new) CMN

 Using the existing CAN as a template, create the CMN.
-The same IPs will be preserved for NCNs (bootstrap_dhcp).
+The same IP addresses will be preserved for NCNs (bootstrap_dhcp).
 A new network_hardware subnet will be created where the end of the previous bootstrap_dhcp subnet existed to contain switching hardware.
 MetalLB pools in the bootstrap_dhcp subnet will be shifted around to remain at the end of the new bootstrap subnet.

 ## Create the CHN network

 With the original CAN as a template, the new CHN network will be created.
 IP addresses will come from the `--customer-highspeed-network <vlan> <ipaddress>` (or its defaults).
 This will be created all the time and can be removed (if not needed/desired) by using the `--retain-unused-user-network` flag.

-## Convert the IPs of the CAN network
+## Convert the IP addresses of the CAN network

 Since the original/existing CAN has been converted to the new CMN, the CAN must have new IP addresses.
 These are provided via the `--customer-access-network <vlan> <ipaddress>` (or its defaults).
 This CAN conversion will happen all the time, but the new CAN may be removed (if not needed/desired) by using the `--retain-unused-user-network` flag.

 ## Add BGP peering info to CMN and NMN